dimforge/ncollide/docs/mesh_generation.md

-While not directly part of the collision detection problem, mesh generation is useful to extend the range of shapes supported by **ncollide** by discretizing them such that they can be approximated with a `shape::TriMesh`, a `shape::Polyline`, a `shape::ConvexHull`, and/or a `shape::Compound`.
-It is also useful to obtain a renderer-compliant representation of non-polyhedral models such that balls, capsules, parametric surfaces, etc.

-The two main types of mesh generation results are `procedural::TriMesh` and `procedural::Polyline`.
-They are both generic with regard the vector and scalar type.
+While not directly part of the collision detection problem, mesh generation is useful to extend the range of shapes supported by **ncollide** by discretizing them such that they can be approximated with a `TriMesh`, a `Polyline`, a `ConvexHull`, and/or a `Compound`.
+It is also useful to obtain a renderer-compliant representation of non-polyhedral models such that balls, capsules, parametric surfaces, etc. The two main types of mesh generators output are `TriMesh` and `Polyline`.

 ### Triangle mesh
 The `TriMesh` structure describes a triangle mesh with optional per-vertex